C9Glax/tranga/README.md

 ### Inspiration:

-Because [Kaizoku](https://github.com/oae/kaizoku) was relying on [mangal](https://github.com/metafates/mangal) on hasn't received bugfixes for it's issues with Titles not showing up, or throwing errors because of illegal characters, there were no alternatives for automatic downloads.

-[Kaizoku](https://github.com/oae/kaizoku) certainly had a great Web-UI, but just wasn't working.
+Because [Kaizoku](https://github.com/oae/kaizoku) was relying on [mangal](https://github.com/metafates/mangal) and mangal hasn't received bugfixes for it's issues with Titles not showing up, or throwing errors because of illegal characters, there were no alternatives for automatic downloads.
+However [Kaizoku](https://github.com/oae/kaizoku) certainly had a great Web-UI.

 That is why I wanted to create my own project, in a language I understand, and that I am able to maintain myself.